 - Climb up St Martha’s Hill (with amazing views over 8 counties)

-If you want to extend the walk you could take the steep ascent up St Martha’s Hill to the beautiful St Martha’s Church.
+Alternatively, if you want to extend the walk. make the steep ascent up St Martha’s Hill to the beautiful St Martha’s Church.

 A historic walk at Runnymede, Englefield Green (near Windsor)